-Section 377 reads-
+Section 377 reads

-“whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine”.
+whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.

-But the time has come LGBTQ community will not sit back and is coming forward for their rights.
-The fundamental right in our Constitution guaranties right to freedom, right to equality, right to life and personal liberty which enlists with it right to live with human dignity and also right to privacy.
-So why not this community should be allowed all this?
+The Government vows to take care of its people, but how will it do that if it does not recognize its LGBTQ community?
+If the Government is not giving these people their identity of who they are, how will it fulfill their needs?
+But the time has come for the LGBTQ community to not sit back and they are coming forward for their rights.
+The fundamental right in our Constitution guarantees right to freedom, right to equality, right to life and personal liberty which enlists with it right to live with human dignity and also right to privacy.
+So, why should this community not be allowed all this?

 The judgment of Delhi High Court in NAZ Foundation v.
 NCT of Delhi decriminalized homosexuality in 2009.
-The Delhi HC decriminalized it on the basis of 172nd law commission report seeing it to be discriminatory provision violating Article 14, 15, 21 of the constitution.
+The Delhi HC decriminalized it on the basis of 172nd law commission report seeing it to be a discriminatory provision violating Article 14, 15, 21 of the constitution.

-The Indian Supreme Court, however, in 2018 again agreed to reconsider the constitutional validity of Section 377 of the Indian Penal Code and also have issued a notice to the central government to put its stand on this issue.
+The Indian Supreme Court, however, in 2018 again agreed to reconsider the constitutional validity of Section 377 of the Indian Penal Code and also have issued a notice to the central Government to put its stand on this issue.
 The Supreme Court said "A section of people or individuals who exercise their choice should never remain in a state of fear".

-One of the factors behind this change of mood of the Supreme Court could be its recent judgment in the case of ‘Justice K. S. Puttaswamy (Retd.), and Anr.
-V/s Union of India and Ors.’ – popularly known as “Right to Privacy judgment” whereby the Apex Court declared freedom of sexual orientation a fundamental right.
+One of the factors behind this change of mood of the Supreme Court could be its recent judgment in the case of Justice K. S. Puttaswamy (Retd.), and Anr.
+V/s Union of India and Ors., popularly known as the Right to Privacy judgment, whereby the Apex Court declared freedom of sexual orientation a fundamental right.
 It was ruled that sexual orientation is covered under clauses in the Indian Constitution that relate to liberty, despite the Government claiming there was no legal right to privacy.
-The Supreme Court observed that “Discrimination against an individual on the basis of sexual orientation is deeply offensive to the dignity and self-worth of the individual.
-Equality demands that the sexual orientation of each individual in society must be protected on an even platform.”
+The Supreme Court observed that Discrimination against an individual on the basis of sexual orientation is deeply offensive to the dignity and self-worth of the individual.
+Equality demands that the sexual orientation of each individual in society must be protected on an even platform.

-In order to give this Judgment its full effect it is now important to have a clear stand on Section 377.
+In order to give this Judgment its full effect, it is now important to have a clear stand on Section 377.

-The government has so far been reluctant to take a firm position on this issue - either before the Delhi High Court or the Supreme Court.
-In high court, home ministry and health ministry had taken contrary stands in the first round of litigation.
+The Government has so far been reluctant to take a firm position on this issue - either before the Delhi High Court or the Supreme Court.
+In the high court, home ministry and health ministry had taken contrary stands in the first round of litigation.
 The home ministry had insisted that Section 377 be retained to deal with cases of unnatural acts carried out against children and bestiality against animals.
 It had also argued that there were no statistics to show that the law was misused to victimise choices of the LGBT community.
 However, health ministry had argued that Section 377 must be scrapped.